hmchen47/DataScience/ML/ML-Stanford/13-Clustering.md

   </div>

 + Applications of clustering
-  + Market segmentation
+  + Market segmentation: Group people into different segments
-  + Social network analysis
+  + Social network analysis: Smart lists
   + Organize computing clusters
-  + Astronomical data analysis
+  + Astronomical data analysis: Understanding galaxy formation

 + IVQ: Which of the following statements are true?
 Check all that apply.